GridProtectionAlliance/pdqtracker/README.md

   * PostgreSQL
   * SQLite (Not recommended for production use) - included

-## Release Candidate
+## Downloads

-Download the release candidate [here](https://github.com/GridProtectionAlliance/pdqtracker/releases).
+* Download the release candidate [here](https://github.com/GridProtectionAlliance/pdqtracker/releases).

-## Nightly Build

-Download the nightly build [here](http://www.gridprotectionalliance.org/nightlybuilds/PDQTracker/Beta/PDQTracker.Installs.zip).
+* Download the nightly build [here](http://www.gridprotectionalliance.org/nightlybuilds/PDQTracker/Beta/PDQTracker.Installs.zip).

 # Contributing
 If you would like to contribute please: